de-dh/TP65-receiver-mpy/README.md

 The data is transmitted similar to a morse encoding with alternating high and low pulses.
 Each bit is encoded by a high pulse and a low pulse.
 High pulses have fixed durations of ~500 µs followed by low pulses with durations of either 2000 µs or 4000 µs, encoding 0 and 1, respectively.
-Each message consits of six similar transmissions of the data.
+Each transmission consits of six similar messages containing the data.
-The individual transmissions are seperated by a long low pulse (gap) with a duration of approx. 8800 µs.
+The individual messages are seperated by a long low pulse (gap) with a duration of approx. 8800 µs.
 Data is transmitted periodically every 50s.

 ![Screenshot from URH of a complete transmission](img/TP_Complete_Signal.jpg)